 How many times have you heard your child say, "Look what I found!" with delight and amazement?
 All children see the creative potential in "stuff," but it is sometimes hard for adults to muster the same enthusiasm for a seemingly ordinary branch, leaf, or rock.
 By championing such discoveries, however, with open-ended questions like, "What do you see?" or "What might you do with that?" you'll help develop your child's self-expression, creative thinking, and problem-solving skills.
 Take a walk together, and be willing to see the beauty and uniqueness in a small piece of "nothing" that is a big "something" to your child.
 It can lead to a great deal of learning and fun for both of you.

-It is said, "Give a child a stick and he can be entertained for hours."
+I've heard that you can give a child a stick and he could be entertained for hours.
 Take your child for a walk to collect small branches or sticks.
 Ask, "How many different ways could we use these branches?"
 Here are a few ideas to try:

 - Make a branch mobile or a wind chime by hanging interesting found objects and art materials off a horizontal branch.

 - If you find big branches (roughly shoulder-high), make walking sticks.
 Decorate them with windings of ribbon or yarn and a few beads or shells.

 - Decorate sticks to celebrate the seasons — colored leaves and nuts in the fall; white ribbons, snowflakes, or silver or blue stars in winter; pastels and flowers in spring; or a patriotic red, white, and blue theme with streamers for summer's Independence Day.

 These activities are best undertaken in the autumn or early winter when you can discover the beauty of dried weeds and leaves.